 Shared data platform for medicine donations

 We are a founding member of the Accessibility Platform, which meets to discuss local supply chains during our Access Dialogues.
-This is an informal effort spearheaded by the private sector to raise awareness of supply chain issues as part of the access to health challenge.
-It seeks to increase knowledge-sharing and information exchange through open, multi-stakeholder dialogue, and to identify opportunities for collective action.
-We also share best practices with other companies and partners on efficient, end-to-end, secure supply chains.
-The Accessibility Platform was recognized by the Access to Medicine Foundation’s white paper on “Shortages, stockouts and scarcity: the issues facing the security of antibiotic supply and the role for pharmaceutical companies.”
-In the paper, the Foundation acknowledges that companies have a strong role to play in helping to address supply chain complexities and recognizes the Accessibility Platform as a best practice in information sharing through partnerships.
+Spearheaded by the private sector, the platform seeks to raise awareness of the importance of improving supply chain efficiency when expanding access to healthcare worldwide.
+In particular, it aims to increase the sharing of knowledge and information through open, multi-stakeholder dialogue and to identify opportunities for collective action.
+We also share best practices with other companies and partners on efficient, secure end-to-end supply chains.

 Promoting local production

 In India and Indonesia, we manufacture drugs for diabetes, cardiovascular conditions and diseases of the lower respiratory tract.
 These capacity-building efforts support local economies and allow us to supply medicines more rapidly and affordably to these and neighboring countries, such as Sri Lanka and Myanmar.
 We also serve local markets in China and Russia through local production, for example via contract manufacturing organizations (CMOs).